 The Justice Department is not the only governmental body that produces a legislative database.
-The Council of State and Parliament have likewise developed their own databases over the years.
+The Parliament and the Council of State have likewise developed their own databases over the years.
 So finally, in an effort to sum this all up and somehow trying to end the confusion, the government created another website with an apparently very clear name, BelgiumLex.
 BelgiumLex is not a database itself; rather it is a portal to give an overview of all governmental legal databases, pointing to the various databases from the Justice Department, the Parliament and the three highest courts.
 However, it might not end the confusion, because it gives access to legislation and case law at the same time.
-Furthermore, it points to databases like Reflex from the Council of State that are not easy to use.
+Furthermore, it points to databases like refLex from the Council of State.
 Reflex is a legislation database without full text, but it will give the complete history of every article of a law in all its details.
-To get to the full text, links are established between Reflex and the Juridat Consolidated Legislation database.
+To get to the full text, links are established between refLex and Justel (consolidated legislation database).
 This idea of linking the various governmental databases is an important feature of BelgiumLex.

-All regional Flemish legislation appears in the Official Gazette and most of it can be found the databases Juridat and Jura.
+Vlaamse Codex: All regional Flemish legislation appears in the Official Gazette and most of it can be found in the databases Justel (public) and Jura (private owned).
 However, the Flemish government offers also a free database on its website with all Flemish legislation since beginning of the eighties.
 Vlaamse Codex has good search possibilities and offers consolidated texts.

-All regional Walloon legislation appears in the Official Gazette and most of it can be found the databases Juridat and Jura.
+Wallex and Gallilex: All regional Walloon legislation appears in the Official Gazette and most of it can be found in the databases Justel (public) and Jura (private owned).
 However, the Walloon government offers also a free database on its website with a selection of its legislation, called Wallex.
 The French Community has its own Gallilex.

 Online specific legislation